avisingh3131/LinkedList-implementation-in-Java/README.md

        }n.next=node;
      }
  }
- //to print the data by traversing the LinkedList void print(){
+ /*to print the data by traversing the LinkedList*/ void print(){
         Node temp=head;
        while(temp!=null){